uniVocity/SeedScramble/README.md

  * `run.command` on MacOS
  * `run.sh` on Linux

-Ideally, nuke the computer once you ran this software.
+Make sure your system will never connect to the internet while and after you use this software.